americanhanko/imagr-cookbook/README.md

 # Imagr Cookbook
 [Imagr](https://github.com/grahamgilbert/imagr) is a macOS imaging and workflow solution written by Graham Gilbert.

 This cookbook is written to make creating and modifying the `imagr_config.plist` easier.
-Root Plist settings are set using attributes, workflow settings are set using the `imagr_workflow` resource, and the component settings are set using multiple `imagr_component` resources.
+Root property list settings are set using attributes, workflow settings are set using the `imagr_workflow` resource, and the component settings are set using multiple `imagr_component` resources.

 ## Available attributes:
 ```ruby